nikitavoloboev/data/programming-languages/r/r.md

 - [Rserve](http://www.rforge.net/Rserve/) - TCP/IP server which allows other programs to use facilities of R from various languages.
 - [rayshader](https://github.com/tylermorganwall/rayshader) - R Package for 2D and 3D mapping and data visualization.
 - [easystats](https://github.com/easystats/easystats) - Collection of R stats packages.
+- [containerit](https://github.com/o2r-project/containerit) - Packages R script/session/workspace and all dependencies as a Docker container by automagically generating a suitable Dockerfile.